Louise222/RepData-PeerAssessment2/README.md

 - You may have other sections in your analysis, but Data Processing and Results are required.
 - The analysis document must have at least one figure containing a plot.
 - Your analysis must have no more than three figures.
 Figures may have multiple plots in them (i.e. panel plots), but there cannot be more than three figures total.
 - You must show all your code for the work in your analysis document.
 This may make the document a bit verbose, but that is okay.
-In general, you should ensure that echo=TRUE for every code chunk (this is the default setting in knitr).íº„
+In general, you should ensure that echo=TRUE for every code chunk (this is the default setting in knitr).